2opk/wavetoearth/README.md

 High-performance, Agent-friendly RTL waveform analysis tool designed to bridge the gap between heavy VCD files and LLM-based reasoning.

 ## Logic
-`wavetoearth` uses a Client-Server architecture.
+`wavetoearth` uses a Client-Server architecture, but the server is now **transparent** to the user.
-1. **Server (`serve`)**: Loads the heavy VCD file into RAM (using efficient Numpy arrays).
-2. **Client (`query`)**: Sends lightweight JSON queries to the server to get instant signal values.

-This allows an LLM Agent to explore the waveform interactively without waiting for parsing every time.
+The CLI auto-starts the daemon, loads the file, and returns structured JSON for agentic analysis.

 ## Installation